 Events at the Whitney Museum of American Art

 The Whitney offers many events and educational programs for all ages, including tours, performances, courses, workshops, and more.
-Currently, there are online programs for kids and adults including Open Studio From Home, After School Art Club, and Art History from Home to encourage, engage, and educate via Zoom.
+The Whitney is proud to say that in-person group tours and visits have started up again!
+There are also still online programs for kids and adults including Open Studio From Home, After School Art Club, and Art History from Home to encourage, engage, and educate via Zoom.
 These offerings are free of charge with registration.
 For more information and updates on events, click here.

 Hours and Ticket Information

 Due to limited capacity, visitors are required to purchase tickets to the Whitney Museum of American Art in advance.

 The Whitney is open from 10:30 a.m. to 6 p.m. daily and closed on Tuesdays

 Those 18 and under can enjoy the museum free of charge.
 Tickets for adults are $25 and tickets for Seniors, students, and visitors with disabilities are $18.
 On Thursdays from 1:30 p.m. until 6 p.m., admission is Pay What You Wish.

 “No museum showcases American art like the Whitney.
 Since World War II ended, New York City has been the centre of contemporary art, and the Whitney has been an avid collector.
 Often they will buy an art work from the creator before it is even finished.
 The Whitney is sometimes shocking, sometimes amazing but always entertaining.”

 Take Amtrak to the One World Observatory